 Artist Bio and other such random info...

-I do a bunch of different stuff, but my main gig for the last 17 years has been making art out of license plates.
+I do a bunch of different stuff, but my main gig for the last 21 years has been making art out of license plates.
 I have also dabbled in acting.
 I hosted a home makeover show for HGTV.
 I did stand up comedy for a while.
 Back in 2011 I moved to Boulder and started a company that makes an all-natural sports drink (www.skratchlabs.com).
 You know, because that's not a competitive market at all.
 I like to keep things interesting is what I'm saying.
-In 2015, I opened a small restaurant in the mountains of Northern California, food + drink. (www.thefoodanddrink.com) It's closed now (too small and too seasonal a town) but I'm in the midst of building out a space in Reno, NV to reopen it.
+In 2015, I opened a small restaurant in the mountains of Northern California, food + drink. (www.thefoodanddrink.com) It's closed now (too small and too seasonal a town) and in 2020, just a few weeks before Covid hit, I opened a place in Reno, NV.
+Yelped named us that #12 restaurant in the country for 2021, but I have since sold it and moved on to, well, still working on what's next.

 But let's get back to what this site is manly about; the art work.
 Every piece is made almost entirely from recycled license plates.
 It is not a social commentary.
 It is not a statement about America's dependence on the automobile or foreign oil or any such nonsense.
 It's just supposed to be cool to look at and maybe make you smile a bit.
 That's it.